tinsaetadese23/simple_shell/README.md

-Write a code that passes the betty checks
+# SIMPLE SHELL
+## Simple shell is a project that includes almost all C Programming concepts.